Changelog

 New Features

-• Configuration files can now be in JSON format, in addition to TOML format
+- Configuration files can now be in JSON format, in addition to TOML format

-• The web library now takes the number of occurrences in each file into account when ordering search results.
+- The web library now takes the number of occurrences in each file into account when ordering search results.

-• CLI: The --json flag for the search subcommand is now deprecated, as it did nothing in previous versions of Stork.
+subcommand is now deprecated, as it did nothing in previous versions of Stork. - CLI: A new command line option for the

-• Two new CSS themes, edible and edible-dark, have been added.
+, have been added.
 See https://stork-search.net/themes for examples and instructions on how to integrate them into your project.

 Bug Fixes

-• Fixes a Javascript runtime bug where registered indexes weren't always reporting as ready
+from the Javascript application - Fixes a Javascript runtime bug where registered indexes weren't always reporting as ready

-• Fixes a crash when the indexed contents contained words longer than 128 characters
+- Fixes a crash when the indexed contents contained words longer than 128 characters

-• Document titles that were comprised of several words separated by hyphens would crash the search interface.
+subcommands, timing information will be displayed at the end of the terminal output via stderr. - Document titles that were comprised of several words separated by hyphens would crash the search interface.
 This has been fixed.

 v1.3.0